Probing supersolidity through excitations in a spin-orbit-coupled Bose-Einstein condensate: Experimental parameters and system preparation

 \textit{BEC preparation.} We perform the experiments with a $^{41}$K BEC in the Zeeman sublevels of the $F=1$ hyperfine manifold $\ket{\downarrow} \equiv \ket{F=1,m_F=0}$ and $\ket{\uparrow} \equiv \ket{F=1,m_F=-1}$.
 To prepare an incoherent spin mixture of variable spin composition, we start with a BEC in $\ket{\downarrow}$, apply a radio-frequency (rf) pulse to transfer the cloud partially to state $\ket{\uparrow}$, and hold the cloud for \SI{3}{ms} to let it decohere.
 The spin composition of the system depends on the length of the rf pulse.
 Throughout the paper, we quantify it via the polarization parameter of the cloud $P$, which we experimentally measure as $P=(N_\uparrow-N_\downarrow)/(N_\uparrow + N_\downarrow)$ with $N_i$ the number of atoms in state $i=\uparrow,\downarrow$.

-\textit{Confining potentials.} We trap the atoms in a crossed optical dipole trap consisting of a guide beam along the $x$ direction and a confining beam along the $z$ direction, see fig. \ref{Fig:M1}(a).
+\textit{Confining potentials.} We trap the atoms in a crossed optical dipole trap consisting of a guide beam along the $x$ direction and a confining beam along the $z$ direction, see Figure \ref{Fig:M1}(a).
 It creates a spin-independent potential on the atoms $V_{\mathrm{ho}}=m(\omega_x^2x^2+\omega_y^2y^2+\omega_z^2z^2)/2$, where $\omega_i$ are the trapping frequencies, see table \ref{tab:exp_params}.
+As discussed in the main text, the harmonic trapping potential creates a small energy penalty for the displacement of the supersolid stripes.
+Figure \ref{Fig:M2} shows its computed value for the parameters of Figure \ref{Fig:Fig2}(a) (in situ values of table \ref{tab:exp_params}).
+The maximum value of the energy penalty is $\sim0.2$\,Hz, which can be easily overcome by other processes such as thermal excitations or non-adiabaticities in the preparation of the system.

 \textit{Interactions.} We set the magnetic field $B$ in the range $51.5-51.9$\,G, in between two Feshbach resonances that allow us to adjust the bare scattering lengths $a_{\uparrow\uparrow}$ and $a_{\uparrow\downarrow}$, leaving $a_{\downarrow\downarrow}$ unchanged \cite{Tanzi2018}.
-To improve the accuracy of the $a_{\uparrow\downarrow}$ scattering length values, to which the stripe compression mode frequency is very sensitive, we measure the location of its Feshbach resonance through loss spectroscopy in our BEC mixture (see fig. \ref{Fig:M1}(b)).
+To improve the accuracy of the $a_{\uparrow\downarrow}$ scattering length values, to which the stripe compression mode frequency is very sensitive, we measure the location of its Feshbach resonance through loss spectroscopy in our BEC mixture (see Fig. \ref{Fig:M1}(b)).
 To this end, we ramp the magnetic field from 54.2\,G to a variable value $B$ within \SI{0.5}{\milli\second} and hold the cloud for \SI{15}{\milli\second}.
 The losses are maximal at $B_0=52.00\pm0.03$\,G, which we identify with the position of the resonance.
-The scattering length vs. magnetic field values used throughout the paper are depicted in fig. \ref{Fig:M1}(b) (bottom panel), where we have shifted the predictions of $a_{\uparrow\downarrow}$ from \cite{Tanzi2018} according to our new calibration.
+The scattering length vs. magnetic field values used throughout the paper are depicted in Figure \ref{Fig:M1}(b) (bottom panel), where we have shifted the predictions of $a_{\uparrow\downarrow}$ from \cite{Tanzi2018} according to our new calibration.
 The interaction parameters used for the different measurements are summarized in table \ref{tab:exp_params}.
 There, errorbars in the scattering lengths correspond to the field stability during the measurements and do not take into account potential systematic errors on the Feshbach resonance parametrization \cite{Tanzi2018}.